 At the time that Anna was born, her parents were living with Anna’s paternal grandparents.
 Her father worked in the mine, and he and his father both had a problem with alcohol, which left the burden of putting food on the table to the two women.

-Anna’s grandmother was the one mostly responsible for raising Anna, her older sister, and younger brother.
+Anna’s grandmother was the one most responsible for raising Anna, her older sister, and younger brother.
 She was a woman of strong faith who was active in a local church.
 She lavished love on the children, and she made sure they grew up knowing that Jesus died for them.
 She raised Anna to believe that God had a special plan for her.

 Every year Anna’s grandmother would take her to Bible camp which Anna described as part of a huge evangelical movement that was sweeping across Finland at the time.
-When Anna was only six years old, she remembers sitting on the edge her chair in a huge crowd of hundreds of people listening intently to the message.
+When Anna was only six years old, she remembers sitting on the edge of her chair in a huge crowd of hundreds of people listening intently to the message.
 One passage of Scripture jumped out to her, “And whosoever was not found written in the book of life was cast into the lake of fire.”
 (Rev. 20:15 KJV)

 The thought of being thrown into the lake of fire was frightening to little Anna.
 She became worried, and she wondered if it was too late for her.
 That evening, she went forward all by herself and knelt at the altar.
 She prayed with all her little heart that Jesus would save her and that she would not be thrown into the lake of fire.